 Fossil fuel savings are not included in the 2019 PY PSD for DHP installations.
 However, the monetary benefit of fossil fuel savings was a part of the DHP entry in the 2017 PY PSD.
-That PSD version also explicitly indicates that savings from fuel switching are not claimed for DHP.
+That PSD version also explicitly indicates that savings from fuel switching are not claimed for DHP, although installations were likely producing such impacts but not claiming them.
 Neither element is present in the 2018 or 2019 PY PSD.
 This appears to be the result of standing board (EEB) policy that does not support fuel switching with ratepayer funds.
-In the absence of the calculation of fossil fuel savings from DHPs in the 2019
+In the absence of the calculation of fossil fuel savings from DHPs in the 2019 PY PSD, a substantial customer benefit and source of carbon reduction is not being claimed or credited to this measure, though it is accruing and could be.
+In the 2016-2018 C&LM Plan update filed in the spring of 2018, DEEP notes a plan to modify its benefit-cost methodology to reflect the full value experienced by customers, including greenhouse gas emissions.
+Fossil fuel savings can offer a substantial cost savings to customers and greenhouse gas savings to the state.

-&lt;sup>20 Ductless Mini-split, Heat Pump Study, Final Report, Cadmus, December 30, 2016 (Table ES-4, p.
+29 Ductless Mini-split, Heat Pump Study, Final Report, Cadmus, December 30, 2016 (Table ES-4, p.
 6)